Seasonal Fruit Mixed Box

-Heat the oven to 160C.
-Line a heavy bottomed casserole dish (with lid) with three layers of tin foil (slightly overhanging the sides), pour in the pork and marinade, and seal with the lid.
+Then pour in the pork and marinade, and seal with the lid.
 Place in the oven for three hours.
 After three hours, check the pork – if it pulls apart easily with a fork, it is ready, if not, top up with extra water if necessary and return to the oven until tender.

-Remove the pork from the liquid, pull apart with two forks so that the meat is shredded (“pulled”), and cover with enough of the marinating sauce to completely saturate the meat.
+Remove the pork from the liquid, pull it apart with two forks so that the meat is shredded (“pulled”), and cover with enough of the marinating sauce to completely saturate the meat.